veertuinc/getting-started/README.md

 > Requires you first run `prepare-build-cloud.bash`.
 Otherwise, you need to set several necessary environment variables before execution.
 These ENVs can be found in the script under the comment `# Collect all existing ids and instances`.

 - Running this script will create everything necessary inside of AWS to run an EC2 Mac instance.
 You’ll be prompted for the Anka license to use if the `ANKA_LICENSE` env variable is not set.
+- By default, it will create a mac1.metal dedicated and instance type.
+If you wish to use the mac2.metal, simply set `AWS_BUILD_CLOUD_MAC_INSTANCE_TYPE="mac2.metal"` when executing the script.
 - If the first argument is `--delete`, it will disjoin the node from the controller, remove the anka license, and terminate the instance. **You need to release the dedicated host manually.**

 ---